 Visitor passes are issued at building 35 to people who do not have valid military ID cards or Common Access Cards.
 Each adult occupant of a vehicle must have a valid photo ID and will be cleared through National Crime Information Center Interstate Identification Index (NCIC-III).
-Visitor Control Operations is open 6 to 11 a.m.
-Mondays, 6 to 9:30 a.m.
-Tuesdays and Thursdays, and 6 to 10 a.m.
-Wednesdays and Fridays, excluding federal holidays.
+Visitor Control Operations is open 6 a.m. to 4 p.m.
+Monday-Friday, excluding federal holidays.
 After regular operation hours, visitors can be issued a pass at the Main Gate or Gate 20.
 People and vehicles are subject to search upon entering and while on military property.
 Unauthorized entry is punishable by Paragraph 18 U.S. Code 1382.
 All motorists entering or operating a motor vehicle at Fort McCoy must be prepared to show proof of vehicle insurance, driver's license, and vehicle registration when requesting visitor passes or when asked to show such documentation by law-enforcement personnel.

-The Fort McCoy Visitor Center Operations is located on Highway 21 between Sparta and Tomah.
-Hours are 6 to 11 a.m.
-Mondays, 6 to 9:30 a.m.
-Tuesdays and Thursdays, and 6 to 10 a.m.
-Wednesdays and Fridays, excluding federal holidays.
+The Fort McCoy Visitor Control Center is located on Highway 21 between Sparta and Tomah.
+Hours are 6 a.m. to 4 p.m.
+Monday-Friday, excluding federal holidays.
 After regular operation hours, visitors can be issued a pass at the Main Gate or Gate 20.
 Information about the rules and regulations regarding vehicle safety, insurance, rental vehicles and registration can be found in the Fort McCoy Area Guide at this link.

 Fort McCoy Gate 20